BiplopDey/Connect4-AI/README.md

 ### Deploy Online
 - Single container: `docker run -d -p 80:8000 connect4-ai` then point DNS to the host.
 - Behind a proxy: put behind Nginx/Traefik and proxy to `:8000`.
 Add TLS at the proxy.
+- Managed hosting (e.g. Render): point the health check path to `/health` so deployments verify the engine is present before going live.

 ## Enjoy playing
 And let me know if you have won against the AI.